In The News

-Defense attorneys are generally pleased with the program, but some have reservations.
+Defense lawyers are generally pleased with the program, but some have reservations.

-Brian Kirlew, a Miami criminal defense attorney, calls it “a step in the right direction.”
+Brian Kirlew, a Miami criminal defense lawyer, calls it “a step in the right direction.”

 Jude Faccidomo, past president of the Miami chapter of the FACDL and a state board member, calls the program “a great idea.”
 However, he said it has kinks that need to be worked out like all new programs.